 We ask that you not send toys with your child to the Center.
 The center has a variety of age-appropriate toys for the children to play with.
 Young children find it difficult to share their belongings with other children.
 In the event your child does bring a toy to the center, they will be asked to store it in their locker.
 The center will not take responsibility for toys your child brings to the center which get lost or broken.

 Anyone can report abuse or neglect.
-However as an employee of a licensed facility, you are required to report if you know or have reason to believe a child is being or has been neglected or physically/sexually abused within the preceding 3 years it must be reported to DHS (within 24 hours).
+However employees of a licensed facility, are required to report if they know or have reason to believe a child is being or has been neglected or physically/sexually abused within the preceding 3 years it must be reported to DHS (within 24 hours).

 Immediate danger—call 911